NOAA-OWP/wres/README.md

 Several submodules are also present here.

-To build all of WRES for production distribution, run
+To build WRES core for distribution, run

     ./gradlew check javadoc distZip